open-WFS/.github/README.md

   - one or more OpenWFS modules, built following the schematics and firmware linked above
   - an AVB-compliant network switch, such as a [Netgear GS7xxT](https://support.biamp.com/Tesira/AVB/Installing_an_AVB_license_on_Netgear_GS7xxT_switches) with AVB firmware (cheapest but requires some manual config), [MOTU AVB Switch](https://motu.com/en-us/products/avb/avb-switch/) (mid-priced but only has 6 ports, i.e. 160 channels), or a [Netgear Pro AV switch](https://www.netgear.com/uk/business/solutions/av-over-ip/) (the best solution but most expensive).
   - an AVB audio interface, such as an [RME Digiface](https://rme-audio.de/digiface-usb.html) or [Ultralite AVB](https://motu.com/products/avb/ultralite-avb), or a computer that supports AVB natively such as an Apple Silicon Mac Mini / Mac Studio
+  - a ethernet cable (CAT5/CAT6) for each module, and an additional cable to connect the AVB host computer/interface to the audio network

+You will also need the following software:

+ - Reaper, to run the default soundcheck sessions.
+Reaper can be used as a free download.
+ - A spatialiser system.
+This can be one of:
+   - Spat (recommended): requires Max/MSP
+   - [OpenWFS Python panner](https://github.com/open-WFS/open-WFS-spatialiser/): requires Python and Node
+   - WFSCollider: not yet tested

 ## Setup

 This guide will assume you are connecting 4 OpenWFS modules, for a total of 128 drivers.

-### 1. Connect the AVB interface
+### 1. Connect the AVB interface and switch

+Power on the computer and AVB switch.

-Connect the AVB interface (if using) to your computer via USB, and connect it to the AVB switch via a CAT6 cable.
+If you are using an AVB interface, connect it to your computer via USB, and connect it to the AVB switch via a standard ethernet cable.

+If you are connecting directly to a Mac with integrated AVB support, connect your Mac to the AVB switch via a standard ethernet cable.

-### 2. Connect the AVB switch
+### 2. Connect the AVB modules

 Connect each of the OpenWFS modules to the AVB switch, and plug them in to power via their 24V barrel connectors.
 The green LED on each OpenWFS module should illuminate.